kleysonr/pentaho-gmaps-overlay/README.md

  Show location information

 - **MapColorConditional**
- You can define a function that receives a parameter and based on the value of it returns a color in the format #000000.<br>
+ You can define a function that receives a parameter and based on the value of this parameter returns a color in the format #000000.<br>
  Obs: The isColorDefinedInDS property must be false for use of this function.

         function(value){